raychungno1/DataStructs/README.md

 	struct sllNode *next;
 };
 ```
-The Linked List is represented by a sllNode pointer `struct sllNode*` that points the the first node of the list.
+The Linked List is represented by a pointer `struct sllNode*` that points the the first node of the list.

 ---
 This implementation includes the following methods: